adityab-28/CP_stuffs/Gfg/Bit Magic/Longest_consecutive_ones.java.md

 > _Easy Accuracy: 57.61% Submissions: 19084 Points: 2_

-Given a number N. Find the length of the longest consecutive 1s in its binary representation.
+Given a number `N`.
+Find the length of the longest consecutive 1's in its binary representation.

 Example 1:
 ```